Saren-Arterius/wtako-network-monitor/README.md

 A high-frequency network monitoring extension for the `wtako-monitor` project, providing deep insights into network health, performance, and security.

-This service runs independently and exposes a detailed metrics API designed to be consumed by the `wtako-monitor` dashboard.
+This service is meant to be run on Raspberry Pi or any VPS, and it runs independently and exposes a detailed metrics API designed to be consumed by the `wtako-monitor` dashboard.
 It uses Node.js, TypeScript, Redis, and BullMQ to perform continuous, asynchronous network analysis.

 ## Features